veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

     System.out.println("Content: " + content);
 ```

-We can also write content to blob
+We can also write content to the blob
 ```java
     CloudBlockBlob blob = container.getBlockBlobReference("blobCreatedViaSAS.txt");
     String blobContent = "This Veracity blob was created with a shared access signature granting write permissions to the container.";
     blob.uploadText(blobContent);
 ```

-Or delete blob if it's not needed anymore
+or delete the blob if it's not needed anymore
 ```java
     CloudBlockBlob blockBlobToDelete = container.getBlockBlobReference(blobList.get(0).getName());
     blockBlobToDelete.delete();
 ```

-Finally we should wrap it in try..catch block to handle exceptions.
-Complete code is like below
+Finally, it is good practice to wrap it in try..catch block to handle exceptions.
+The complete code is below.
 ```java
     try {
 	    final String veracityContainerSAS = "< your SAS key go here >";